patrl/patrl.github.io/README.md

 ## TODO

 - [ ] write a custom pandoc writer in Lua that targets tufte.css.
+- [ ] redesign css using tachyons.
+- [ ] get pandoc to parse citations.
 - [x] remove references to blog posts from the main executable.

 ## Instructions (using [stack](https://docs.haskellstack.org/en/stable/README/))